CEI-lab/ece3400-2017/docs/lab4.md

 *Note: Do not update this library if the Arduino asks you to do so.
 The update will break the example code used for this lab.*

-Download the "Getting Started" sketch from the course GitHub repository for Lab 4.
+Download the [Getting Started sketch](./Solutions/lab4/GettingStarted/) from the course GitHub repository for Lab 4.
 Do NOT use the "Getting Started" sketch included in the RF24 library.
 Replace the Getting Started code in the RF24 library example folder with the one you downloaded from the course GitHub.

 Change the identifier numbers for the two pipes to the ones assigned to your team using the following formula: